 Investors should note that asset allocation and diversification do not assure a profit or protect against loss in declining markets and neither can guarantee that any objective or goal will be achieved.

 Alternative investments may be illiquid in nature, redeemed at more or less than the original amount invested, are subject to special risks and are not suitable for all investors.
 There is no assurance that the investment objective will be attained.

-Retirement planning involves evaluating your current financial standing and creating an accumulation strategy that will help to ensure a desired retirement lifestyle.
+Retirement planning involves evaluating your current financial standing and creating an accumulation strategy that can help drive to a desired retirement lifestyle.
 Because an individual's retirement years can span decades, retirement planning generally dominates other financial goals.
-A successful plan put into place during the wealth-building lifespan should address ways to maximize growth and tax-efficient distributions, as well as how to leave retirement assets to the next generation.
+A successful plan put into place during the wealth-building lifespan should address ways to evaluate growth and tax-efficient distributions, as well as how to potentially leave retirement assets to the next generation.